Tochemey/goakt/README.md

 #### Metrics

-One can enable/disable metrics on a Go-Akt actor system to collect the following metrics:

-- Actor Metrics:
+The following methods have been implemented to help push some metrics to any observability tool:
-  - Number of children
+  - Total Number of children at a given point in time [PID](./actors/pid.go)
-  - Number of messages stashed
+  - Number of messages stashed at a given point in time [PID](./actors/pid.go)
-  - Number of Restarts
+  - Number of Restarts at a given point in time [PID](./actors/pid.go)
-  - Last message received processing latency in milliseconds
+  - Latest message received processing duration in milliseconds [PID](./actors/pid.go)
-- System Metrics:
-  - Total Number of Actors
+  - Total Number of Actors at a given point in time [ActorSystem](./actors/actor_system.go)

-Go-Akt uses under the hood [OpenTelemetry](https://opentelemetry.io/docs/instrumentation/go/) to instrument a system.
-One just need to use the `WithMetric` option when instantiating a Go-Akt actor system and use the default [Telemetry](./telemetry/telemetry.go) engine or set a custom one with `WithTelemetry` option of the actor system.

 #### Logging